JohnnyHoaang/mqtt-client-app/README.md

 - Enter your MQTT credentials to connect to the server
 - When all is valid the GUI will launch and wait for data

+**NOTE: When logged in with teacher credentials top row "Johnny" tiles will update**

 ## Use - ConsoleApp

 On startup you will be presented with a menu